-Snow sculptures are forms similar to sand sculptures or ice sculptures.
+Snow sculptures are similar to sand sculptures or ice sculptures.
 They are built outdoors as an art performance, often in the full view of spectators.
 The materials and tools differ widely (shovels, hatchets, saws).
-Usually, they are carved out of a single block of snow (approximately 6 to 15 feet on the sides and weighing about 20 to 30 tons).
+Usually, they are carved out of a single block of snow (approximately six to 15 feet on the sides and weighing about 20 to 30 tons).
 The snow is either artificially produced or collected from the ground after a snowfall and then densely packed into a form.

-The most famous Ice and Snow Sculpture festivals are:
+The most famous ice and snow sculpture festivals are:

-- Harbin International Ice and
+- Harbin International Ice and Snow Sculpture Festival, China

 - The Sapporo Snow Festival, Japan